 5. Use Product Filters to Narrow Search Results

-Sometimes, your website visitors might know what they want but not the exact product they need.
+Sometimes, your website visitors might know what they're looking for, but don't know what to call it.
 Offering product filters and categories lets them compare products on your site and/or filter out the ones they know they don’t want.

 Offer filters based on things like: